 Man accused of sexually assaulting woman in Kettering shopping mall bathroom

 Apr.
-14—A 28-year-old Moraine man is accused of sexually assaulting a woman earlier this month inside the women's restroom at the Town & Country Shopping Center in Kettering.
+15—A 28-year-old Moraine man is accused of sexually assaulting a woman earlier this month inside the women's restroom at the Town & Country Shopping Center in Kettering.

 Derek James McGrew is scheduled to be arraigned Friday in Kettering Municipal Court for gross sexual imposition and abduction, both felony charges.